 Ready to update your plot this season?
 These garden gravel ideas are a great option to consider.
 Low-maintenance and budget-friendly, with lots of colors and sizes to choose from, gravel is a simple way of giving your space a boost.

-Gravel can be used for all manner of landscaping ideas, from pathways and rockeries to adding textural interest in-between paving.
-It's easy to overlook this stony material, but once you start thinking about its versatility, you'll soon wonder why you never used gravel in your back (or front) yard before.
+Gravel can be used for all manner of ideas, from pathways and rockeries to adding textural interest in-between paving.
+It's easy to overlook this stony material, but once you start thinking about its versatility, you'll soon wonder why you never tried landscaping with gravel in your back (or front) yard before.